 It’s also possible to delete users from the platform.
 This will immediately stop their session and log them out.

 Roles as we have mentioned in the “About” section are groups of permissions to be applied to various resources within the platform.
-The permissions that can be applied to a resource vary depending on the resource.
-We shall list the permissions below
+All resources can have permissions for create, read, update, and delete, except message history.
+The only options for message history is read and delete.

 Generally speaking, permissions map to endpoints.
 The CRUD permissions on a collection map to the POST,GET,PUT,DELETE HTTP verbs respectively.
 The executable permission maps to calling POST to a code service, etc etc.